OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-10.md

 ## Numbers 10:34

-The cloud of the Lord was over them by day when they set out from the camp.
+The Lord's cloud was above them by day as they set out from the camp.

 ## Numbers 10:35